Dancorp/GhettoLed/README.md

 The challenge is about led integration. (speakers/grid shape) but they can be placed everywhere (radio scale, tape...)

 ## Known issues:
-- Some little ground noise due to the Switched-mode power supply (Filtering / Help needed)
+- Some little ground noise due to the Switched-mode power supply (Filtering needed)
-- Sometime, Button bounces depending the implementation.
-(Ground issue too i think)

 ## How to customize the code
 - You need to set the number of LED on each LED strip.